-The SEN-D Code of Practice defines Special Educational Need and Disability (SEN-D) as

-- "A child or young person has a SEN if they have a learning difficulty or disability which calls for special educational provision to be made for them.
-A child of compulsory school age or a young person has a learning difficulty or disability if they: - a) have a significantly greater difficulty in learning than the majority of others of the same age: or b) have a disability which prevents or hinders them from making use of educational facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post 16 institutions."
-The SEN-D Code of Practice 2014, page 94. - "A person is disabled if they have a physical or mental impairment which has a long term and substantial adverse effect on their ability to carry out normal day-to-day activities" The Equalities Act 2010, page 5
+The SEN-D Code of Practice defines Special Educational Need and Disability (SEN-D) as a) have a significantly greater difficulty in learning than the majority of others of the same age: or b) have a disability which prevents or hinders them from making use of educational facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post - 16 institutions."
+The SEN-D Code of Practice 2014, page 94.